Breaking The Booze Habit, Even Briefly, Has Its Benefits

 So he created Sans Bar, a sober bar in Austin.
 It's open on Friday nights and some Saturdays — a comfortable place where people can talk, make sober friends, listen to music and, of course, drink some good nonalcoholic drinks.
 (Marshall likes ginger beer, which he says offers a nice burn in the throat that people sometimes miss when they're no longer drinking alcohol.)

 Sans Bar has become so popular that Marshall took the concept on the road this year.
-He organized pop-up bars in Washington D.C., New York and Anchorage.
-And he's opened new sober bars in Kansas City, Mo., and western Massachusetts.
+He organized pop-up bars in Washington, D.C., New York and Anchorage, Alaska.
+And he has opened new sober bars in Kansas City, Mo., and western Massachusetts.

 "What I want to create across the country are these little incubators for social connection," he says.

-Marshall has seen a lot of changes in the way people view sobriety over the last 12 years.
+Over the past 12 years, Marshall has seen a lot of changes in the way people view sobriety.
 Back when he was getting sober, you either drank — or you didn't, he says.
 Now there's a whole spectrum of sobriety.

 "Not everyone identifies as sober all the time," Marshall says.
 And that's fine with him.

-He welcomes people who are in recovery and those just curious about the sober life to Sans Bar, as long as they are substance-free when they arrive and while they're there.
+He welcomes to Sans Bar people who are in recovery and those just curious about the sober life, as long as they are substance free when they arrive and while they're there.

 "You know, alcohol is the only drug in which you have to give a reason for why you don't do it," he says.

 On a recent Friday night, Rob Zaleski and Kim Daniel walk into Marshall's bar in Austin.
-They're going without alcohol for 30 days, they explain, and documenting their experience in a podcast and on Instagram at #BoozelessATX.
+They're going without alcohol for 30 days, they explain, and are documenting their experience in a podcast and on Instagram at #boozelessATX.

 "We came to a realization that we were drinking way too often and way too much," says Zaleski.

 They wanted to see what new skills and activities they could try out while not consuming alcohol.
-So far, they've discovered archery lessons, played flag football, checked out motorcycles at a biker rally, and joined a free improv class.
+So far, they've discovered archery lessons, played flag football, checked out motorcycles at a biker rally and joined a free improv class.

 "We're finding that we can fill our days," Daniel says, "but sometimes the nights are hard."
 Then they discovered Sans Bar.

-But if you can and want to experiment with cutting out alcohol while others around you are drinking, Marshall offers these tips for sticking to it: Be vocal about your plans not to drink.
-Bring a friend who supports you.
-And demand a good substitute beverage.
+But if you can and want to experiment with cutting out alcohol while others around you are drinking, Marshall offers these tips for sticking to it: Be vocal about your plans not to drink, bring a friend who supports you and demand a good substitute beverage.